When procuring a penetration test, you need to have complete confidence in the provider you choose to perform the assessment.

 5. Up-to-date expertise

-The threat landscape is constantly changing.
-To ensure that this knowledge is kept up to date, the organisational and individual CREST certification process is repeated periodically.
+The threat landscape is in a state of flux, with new threats constantly appearing.
+To ensure that adversarial knowledge is kept up to date, the organisational and individual CREST certification process is repeated periodically.
 Member organisations are regularly updated by CREST about the latest developments in technical information assurance and participate in member workshops and events.

 Our experienced team of pen testers experts have extensive experience of working with organisations of all sizes, across a wide range of industries.
 Our Chief Research Officer, Mark Nicholls, was awarded a prestigious lifetime CREST Fellowship Award in 2019 in recognition of his outstanding level of commitment to the profession and achieving the highest level of excellence in CREST examinations.